-Description: Employers may claim a credit equal to 35 percent of the first \$6,000 of wages paid to workers with disabilities, as certified by the State Department of Education or other designated State agency.
-The credit applies for the second year of employment if a federal work opportunity tax credit applies for the first year.
-Alternatively, taxpayers alleviate water pollution within the city.
+Description: Employers may claim a credit equal to 35 percent of the first \$6,000 of wages paid to workers with disabilities, as certified by the State Department of Education or other

-26. Water Pollution Facilities
+32. Water Pollution Facilities

-Description: Section 186 does not apply to a corporation organized and operated exclusively for the purpose of leasing from a city a water works system designed to
+Description: Section 186 does not apply to a corporation organized and operated exclusively for the purpose of leasing from a city a water works system designed to alleviate water pollution within the city.